Gayatri-Shastri7/DSA_Leetcode/README.md

 # Overview

-I use this repository to document of Leetcode Problem I solve everyday.
+I use this repository to document leetcode problems I solve everyday.

 ##  Data Structures